-Our annual Council Tax bills for the financial year 2016/2017 will be sent to our residents on 11 March 2016.
+Our annual Council Tax bills for the financial year 2017/2018 have been sent to our residents on 13 March 2017.

 An annual bill